 (17 Agn.
 Stratioti Square).

 Katsarolaki: Another simple place with great traditional dishes, fast and friendly service, and budget prices.

 (Mark.
 Portaliou 19 – in the modern city of Rethymnon).

-Nikos Souvlaki: A favorite place in town for gyros (as well as other meat dishes), Nikos Souvlaki has been serving pita wraps for many years and, according to those returning, flavors can’t help getting better and better.
+Nikos Souvlaki: A favorite place in town for gyros, Nikos Souvlaki has been serving pita wraps for many years and, according to those returning, flavors get better and better.
 Very convenient prices too.

 (Arkadiou 70, old town).